Blazor DropDownList Overview

 FilterPlaceholder string The hint that will be displayed in the filter input when it has no value.

-Id string The id attribute on the <select /> element, so you can attach a <label for=""> to it.
+Id string The id attribute rendered on the main wrapping element of the component (<span class="k-dropdownlist">).
+You can use it to attach a <label for=""> to it.

 TItem Type The type of the model to which the component is bound.
 Required if you can't provide Data or Value.
 Determines the type of the reference object.